Cooling fan always running

 How Much Does This Repair Cost?

-DIY replacement parts for this repair, such as a new control board or temperature sensor, typically cost between $20 and $120.
-A professional service call will generally run $150–$300 once you factor in labor and diagnostic fees.
+DIY replacement parts for this repair, like a new control board or temperature sensor, typically range from $20 to $120.
+A professional service call usually costs between $150 and $300, factoring in labor and diagnostic fees.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions